-The combined and consolidated condensed financial statements have been derived from the historical accounting records and consolidated financial statements of Caesars Entertainment as they relate to Planet Hollywood through October 20, 2013, Cromwell, The Quad, and Bally's through May 4, 2014, and Harrah's New Orleans through May 20, 2014, and from the historical accounting records and consolidated financial statements of CGP LLC as they relate to Planet Hollywood for the period from October 21, 2013 through May 5, 2014.
-The condensed historical financial statements consist of the financial positions, results of operations and cash flows of the properties acquired through one or more subsidiaries by CGPH in the transactions described above as if those businesses were combined into one reporting entity for all periods presented through the acquisition dates and consolidated thereafter.
+The combined and consolidated condensed financial statements have been derived from the historical accounting records and consolidated financial statements of Caesars Entertainment as they relate to Planet Hollywood through October 20, 2013, Cromwell, The LINQ Hotel & Casino, and Bally's through May 4, 2014, and Harrah's New Orleans through May 19, 2014, and from the historical accounting records and consolidated financial statements of CGP LLC as they relate to Planet Hollywood for the period from October 21, 2013 through May 4, 2014.
+The condensed historical financial statements consist of the financial positions, results of operations and comprehensive income/(loss) and cash flows of the properties acquired through one or more subsidiaries by CGPH in the transactions described above as if those businesses were combined into one reporting entity for all periods presented through the acquisition dates and consolidated thereafter.